CCH-88/Komputer-store/README.md

-# Assignment 1 - Komputer Store
+# Komputer Store

 ## Description

-Noroff assigment 1 Komputer store
+Noroff assigment 1 Komputer store.
+Work in progress...

 Showing a komputer store from an API in a simpel HTML page with CSS-styling